-Although we have no issued patents, when and if we do obtain issued patents, we may discover that competitors are infringing those patents.
+We may discover that competitors are infringing our issued and pending patents.
 Expensive and time-consuming litigation may be required to abate such infringement.
 Although we are not currently involved in any litigation to enforce patents, if we or one of our collaboration partners, such as Baxalta, Daiichi Sankyo or Orox, were to initiate legal proceedings against a third party to enforce a patent covering one of our product candidates, the defendant could counterclaim that the patent covering our product candidate is invalid and/or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity and/or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including but not limited to lack of novelty, obviousness or non-enablement.
 Grounds for an unenforceability assertion could include an allegation that someone involved in the prosecution of the patent withheld relevant or material information related to the patentability of the invention from the USPTO or made a misleading statement during prosecution.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.